k2s09/old-website/content/_index.md

 ---
 hero:
-  heading: Welcome to my website.
+  heading: Enter the den of the chadmin.
   maxWidthPX: 652
 seo:
   image: /images/hero-2.jpg